MTDOJRP/docs/docs/fire-ems/information.md

 ### 🗒️ Requirements
 - Must possess a functioning headset & microphone.
-- Must possess a legitimate copy of GTAV or GTAVI.
+- Must possess a legitimate copy of GTAV.
 - Must be at least 14 years old.